gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## toUnfoldable

-Unfolds a `ReadonlyMap` into a list of key/value pairs
+Unfolds a `ReadonlyMap` into a list of key/value pairs.

 **Signature**